 - Always trust your intuition during games

 A great way to keep reminded of the right approach is following Indian Coach Ramesh RB on Twitter.
-He is a great inspiration for me.
+He is a great inspiration to me.

 I am looking forward to your comments.
 Please tell me what I can improve.
-I know I will make mistakes and am looking forward to improve.
+I know I will make mistakes and am looking forward to improving.

 I really hope this article helps you change the way you think about mistakes.
 Because if it does, it can change your life.